-Kidneys, bladder, adrenal gland, urethra, digestive system, urinary system, excretory system, anus, rectum.
+Kidneys, bladder, adrenal gland, urethra, urea, digestive system, urinary system, excretory system, anus, rectum.

 The urinary (also called excretory) system allows us to remove waste product from our body.